melontini/bootloader-unlock-wall-of-shame/README.md

 For now you can use any of the guides here https://c.realme.com/in/post-details/1248075024070344704 (They're just copy-pasting the same info as the unlock process didn't change much at all).
 As of June, your applications can take up to 7 days to be approved.

-If you need DeepTesting, try this: https://forum.xda-developers.com/t/unlock-bootloader-help.4425415/post-86777721
+If you need Deep Testing, try this: https://forum.xda-developers.com/t/unlock-bootloader-help.4425415/post-86777721.

 ### Samsung (Exynos)
 If you have an Exynos-based Samsung, you can unlock your phone, but this will permanently trip Knox.
 As a result *any* Knox based features will be broken *even if you re-lock*.
 This includes, but not limited to: Samsung Pay, Pass, Flow, Health, Secure Folder, Secure Wi-Fi, Smart View.
 Can you be denied warranty?
 Probably...